Max-Edelson/Bullet-Journal/admin/meetings/05-10-2021_project_check_4.md

 1. Maxim no longer coding with colleciton team but will joing any meeting with any team if asked to
 2. Discuss making an mvp
 3. Qiuyu talk about storage
+4. Mini collection team demos
+5. Setup future meeting for sprint review
-4. Demos
+6. Demos
-5. Plan jobs for next week
+7. Plan jobs for next week
-6. Status video
+8. Status video

 ## Notes from discussion:
 - Collection team leader: Javier